-Bystander Intervention Training/5 Ds:
+Upstander Intervention/5 Ds:

-Each year, 7th and 8th grade students engage in the Bystander Intervention Training.
+Each year, our 7th and 8th grade students engage in Upstander Intervention options through the 5Ds.
 As we work with our students to reflect on being a responsible community member, we talk about ways we can stand up and intervene to help a situation or peer.
 We know that unkind words and actions can and do occur during our time together at school, often in unstructured spaces.
 Students need the skills to speak up.
 Often, the role of humor and "jokes" is very confusing to students, and yet, we are always responsible for our words.
 For example, "But we're friends, and we always joke like this." or "It's not a big deal, they laughed too." does not mean the person or the Community is okay with the comment, gesture, image, etc. Our choices and actions impact ourselves and others; developmentally, students at this age level are often just beginning to learn this concept.
 It is important that students begin to learn the skills needed to intervene when these situations arise so they are more equipped to manage them in a positive and productive way.

-Our Bystander Intervention Training introduces concrete steps, known as the 5 D's, to disrupt and intervene positively on someone else's behalf.
+Our Upstander Intervention work introduces concrete steps, known as the 5 D's, to disrupt and intervene positively on someone else's behalf.
 The 5 D's stand for the following steps: